One in Five Deaths from Fossil Fuels

 Plant Bowen just outside Euharlee, Georgia.
 It’s one of the biggest coal-fired plants in North America.
 The burning of coal is known to produce harmful ultrafine particulate matter.
 (Photo: formulanone, Wikimedia Commons, CC BY-SA 2.0)

-Fine particulate matter produced from fossil fuel combustion is known to cause numerous health issues, and a recent study finds that this pollution is responsible for one in five early deaths worldwide, hitting people of color especially hard.
+Fine particulate matter produced from fossil fuel combustion is known to cause numerous health issues, and a 2021 study found that this pollution is responsible for one in five early deaths worldwide, hitting people of color especially hard.
 Pediatrician Aaron Bernstein, who is the interim director of the Center for Climate, Health and the Global Environment at Harvard, joins Host Steve Curwood to discuss the implications of the research.

 CURWOOD: Black and brown communities are bearing a disproportionate burden of air pollution.
 In fact a study in the proceedings in the National American Academy of Sciences found that minority groups are disproportionately exposed to more air pollution than they produce, about 66% more for black people and 63% for Latin X. Meanwhile whites are exposed to about 17% less pollution than they are responsible for creating.
 This disparity is deadly due to the tiny particles from the burning of fossil fuels from coal, diesel and gas.
 Some 300,000 or more Americans suffer premature deaths directly from fossil fuel combustion according to a study in the journal Environmental Research and demographics would suggest these deaths are disproportionately amongst people of color.
 Fine particles can invade lungs and lead to health problems such as strokes, heart attacks, asthma and higher death rates from Covid-19.
 For more I’m joined now by Harvard Public Health expert and pediatrician Aaron Bernstein.